 When you write your report, make sure to clearly state which project you’re referring to (for example, say “Bob Smith’s article titled ‘New Opportunities’” rather than “the article you sent me last week”).
 If you can, give your supervisor an estimate of when you expect to be finished with the project.

-Communication is crucial to successful collaboration with your manager and co-workers.
+Communication is crucial to a successful collaboration with your manager and co-workers.
 It’s even more important in a virtual environment because there’s limited face-to-face contact.
 Being clear and specific will improve your overall experience and the results earned by your virtual endeavors.